SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 ### Configure the local environment
-You need to configure the Url of the Authorization Decision Controller (`OPA_URL`) as part of system environment variable or via the [application-uaamock.properties](src/main/resources/application-uaamock.properties).
+The Url of the Authorization Decision Controller (`OPA_URL`) is configured as part of system environment variable or in case of Spring via the [application.yml](src/main/resources/application.yml).
-You can enter the url of the ADC service that runs locally, e.g. in a docker container.
+In this sample, if it is not configured `http://localhost:8181` is taken as default, which points to the [opa docker container](docker-compose.yaml).

 ### Start application
 ```
 docker-compose up -d
 source localEnvironmentSetup.sh
-mvn spring-boot:run -Dspring-boot.run.profiles=cloud,uaamock
+mvn spring-boot:run -Dspring-boot.run.profiles=cloud
 ```

 ### Test